-The Vizenas, who live in the River Bend community on the Calcasieu River, share the story of their beloved home in Allen Parish, Louisiana.
+The Vizenas, who live on the Calcasieu River, share the story of their beloved home in Allen Parish, Louisiana.

 Since he was a little boy, Joe’s fondest memories came from the shores of the Calcasieu River.
 It’s where he learned to hunt rabbits and where he enjoyed many a crawfish feast.
 It’s where he would go fishing for largemouth bass when his chores were done.
 And it’s where he would one day take his wife and children to enjoy campfires and countless adventures.

-So when a piece of riverfront land came up for sale in the River Bend community, which is on former Rayonier land, he felt like it already belonged to him - and he wanted to make sure that never changed.
-Rayonier is Rethink:Rural's parent company.
+So when a piece of riverfront land came up for sale in the his community, he felt like it already belonged to him - and he wanted to make sure that never changed.

 “We bought it for that river access.
 There is nothing more beautiful than being out here,” Joe said during a visit to their land, which includes about 15 acres on the shore of the Calcasieu.

-Robin and Joe Vizena in front of their "camp house" alongside the Calcasieu River in the River Bend community.
+Robin and Joe Vizena in front of their "camp house" alongside the Calcasieu River.

 Although they have a lovely custom home that's also on country land in Louisiana a few miles down the road from their riverfront land, with plenty of space for their chickens and a porch overlooking their pond, they’d rather just move to the more humble home they built at the riverfront.